aalborgunilib/check_primo_pipes/README.md

 ### Required plugin options

-`-H|--hostname` is the url to the Primo server (including http:// or https://).
-Remember to include the port number (Ex Libris usually defaults to 1701).
+`-H|--hostname` is the url to the Primo BO server (including http:// or https://).
+Remember to include the port number (Ex Libris usually defaults to 1601).

 `-i|--customerid` is a unique number that needs to be extracted from the HTML source code of the login screen to the Primo back office.
 Look for `<input type="hidden" value="1234567890" name="customerId" />` and take the number from the value attribute.